cyberbotics/webots-doc/guide/simulation-export.md

 # Simulation Export

-This chapter describes how to export the Webots simulations to external applications or to standard file formats.
+This chapter describes how to export Webots simulations to external applications or to files with standard formats.

 ## Sections